-In a PEM fuel cell stack, the cell components are compressed together to prevent any gas leakage from the system.
-The applied pressure changes the GDL thickness and its porosity (microstructure); this affects the transport properties of the GDL to a considerable extent.
+In a PEM fuel cell stack, the cell components are compressed together to prevent gas leakage from the system.
+The applied pressure changes the GDL thickness and microstructure; this affects the transport properties of the GDL to a considerable extent.
 The gas permeability reduces as a result of the GDL compression while the thermal and electrical conductivities increase [5].
-As such, a trade off exists in the design and optimization process of MEAs [9, 11].
-Thus, model(s) that can predict the permeability of GDLs as a function of porosity is a necessity for designing high performance PEMFCs.
+Therefore, a trade off exists in the design and optimization process of MEAs [9,11].

 Water management is one of the current challenges in increasing power density of PEMFCs.
-Use of hydrophilic GDLs leads to membrane dehydration and blockage of the pores and as a result hindering of reactant access to catalyst layers [12-14].
-To prevent these issues, the GDL is commonly treated with hydrophobic Polytetrafluoroethylene (PTFE); this affects the porosity and as a result the air permeability of the treated GDL.
-The mass transfer rate and the overall cell performance change by adding PTFE [15].
-Therefore, the effects of PTFE content on the through-plane permeability should also be considered in design and optimization process.
+Use of hydrophilic GDLs leads to membrane dehydration and high saturation which causes the pores blockage and hindering of the reactant access to catalyst layers [12-14].
+To prevent these issues, the GDL is commonly treated with hydrophobic Polytetrafluoroethylene (PTFE); this affects the porosity and microstructure, which consequently changes the gas permeability of the treated GDL and the mass transfer rate [15].
+Thus, model(s) that can predict the permeability of GDLs as a function of porosity, mechanical compression, and PTFE content is important for designing optimized PEMFCs.

-Generally, GDLs are porous media made of carbon fibers with diameter of 7-10 μm in the form of carbon papers or carbon cloths [16].
-These materials have complex microstructure with random distribution of fibers which prevent from exact solution of flow-field and the permeability.
-As such, the permeability of GDLs has been mostly determined either experimentally or numerically.
+Generally, GDLs are porous media made of carbon fibers with diameter of $7-10 \mu m$ in the form of carbon papers or carbon cloths [16].
+These materials have a complex microstructure with a random distribution of fibers which makes developing analytical solutions d Fiber diameter, m